Managing Seasonal Offers and Dynamic Inventory: SEO Best Practices for Travel Agencies

 Finding and using the right local keywords is essential to make your website visible to nearby searchers.

-• Identify location-specific keywords: Use tools like Google Keyword Planner, Ahrefs, or SEMrush to find keywords such as “boutique hotel in [City]” or “family-friendly B&B near [Landmark].”
+• Identify location-specific keywords: Use tools like Google Keyword Planner, Ahrefs, or Semrush to find keywords such as “boutique hotel in Paris” or “family-friendly B&B near Notre-Dame.”
 These phrases help capture travelers searching specifically in your area.

 • Incorporate keywords strategically: Include local keywords in your website’s titles, meta descriptions, headers, and body content.
 This signals to search engines that your business serves a particular location.